PeterMackintosh83/squashed/README.md

 ### Bugs
 - When deploying my project to Github it would only display in basic form of text with no styling or imagery.
 The reason being that my Stylesheet href was set as ../ when it should have been ./ - Removing the extra . meant the stylesheet was able to be located correctly and the styles added as desired.
 - When running my project through W3C HTML Validator the following warning was displayed "Section Lacks Heading" for sections of the index.html and the gallery.html pages.
 This was resolved using code sourced from a software designer on Slack whereby a hidden heading is added to the relevant sections.
 - When running my project through W3C HTML Validator an error was declared on the Sign-up page.
-I had added a label to a descriptive piece of text above the radio buttons when all that was required was a p tag.
+I had added a label to a descriptive piece of text above the radio buttons when all that was required was a 'p' tag.

 ## Technologies Used
 - HTML5
 - CSS3
+- GitHub
+- Gitpod
+- Devtools
+- Paint 3D

 ## Deployment & Local Deployment
 ### GitHub Pages
 The project was deployed to GitHub Pages using the following steps:-
 - Log in to GitHub and locate the GitHub Repository
-- At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+- Locate and select the "Settings" Button on the menu.
-- Scroll down the Settings page until you locate the "GitHub Pages" Section.
+- Select "Pages" from the left margin menu to reach the "GitHub Pages" Section.
-- Under "Source", click the dropdown called "None" and select "Master Branch", the page will automatically refresh.
+- Under "Source", click the dropdown called "None" and select "main", then click "Save" which will refresh the page.
 - Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking the GitHub Repository